Useful Notes: Staying Out Of Legal Trouble

 - Avoid fights and physical altercations whenever possible.
 The first rule of winning any fight (and especially a gunfight) is NOT TO GET INTO ONE.
 If what the person did was illegal, you can call the police on them (or file a lawsuit) later on.
 If what they did was just stupid and enraging, you can choose to never interact with them again or let it go.
 Getting into a fight means that you will commit a crime (anything from the misdemeanors of simple assault and disturbing the peace to the felonies of assault with a deadly weapon, attempted murder, and worse) And there have been some tragic situations where even simple fights have led to chains of events that have killed the people caught up in them.
 So learn to control that Unstoppable Rage and chill out that hot blood, for your own sake if not for others.

 - If a fight is unavoidable due to having to defend yourself, you can only exercise reasonable force, which is usually defined as force proportionate to the threat at hand.
 That is to say that if someone is actively trying to kill or horribly maim you, pulling out all the stops to get away is acceptable.
 Notice how it's a matter of being able to get away; if you decide to turn the tables on them when you could easily escape, you can and will be held liable for anything that happens.
-The law makes a very clear distinction between punching someone a few times in self-defense and beating them half to death, between stabbing someone who is attacking you and going at them like a slasher villain, and between shooting someone who is charging at you with a weapon and a clear intent to do serious harm and emptying an entire clip into someone who merely threatened you (except in states with stand-your-ground laws, but we will not go there).
+The law makes a very clear distinction between punching someone a few times in self-defense and beating them half to death, between stabbing someone who is attacking you and hacking away at them, and between shooting someone who is charging at you with a weapon and a clear intent to do serious harm and emptying an entire clip into someone who merely threatened you (except in states with stand-your-ground laws, but we will not go there).
 Just because you were violently attacked by someone does not give you carte blanche to do whatever you want in return, and if you treat threats to your person in such a manner, chances are good that you'll be facing murder or manslaughter charges.

 - If you use firearms, know how to do it safely.
 You do not want to seriously injure or kill someone by accident or lack of knowledge.
 For example, while you may think Firing in the Air a Lot to celebrate something won't hurt anyone, doing so can get you arrested even if the bullets land safely - and if one does hurt or kill someone, think of how that would make you feel.